 Make sure you hire a licensed solar installer.
 This help guarantee that the work is done properly using current best installation practices.
 Michigan law has a de facto licensing requirement for solar photovoltaic installers.
 In other words, while solar contractors technically don't need a license by the letter of the law, workers dealing with electrical wiring jobs do need a license.
 Solar thermal systems must be installed by a licensed mechanical contractor.

-Look at review platforms such as Google Reviews, the Better Business Bureau (BBB), and TrustPilot to find out what previous customers are saying about local solar providers.
-Reviews can give you an idea of a company’s trustworthiness and customer service.
+Look at review platforms such as Google Reviews, the Better Business Bureau (BBB), and TrustPilot to find out what previous customers have to say about local solar companies.
+Reviews can give you an idea of a company’s dependability and customer service.
 Be wary of companies with no reviews or with predominantly negative feedback.

 To find a solar company that fits your budget, get free, detailed quotes from at least three providers.
 The quotes should outline all costs and list the solar equipment included.
 Looking at several quotes helps you identify the option that best fits your budget.